naszilla/reczilla/RecSys2019_DeepLearning_Evaluation/RECZILLA_NOTES.md

 # TODO

 - add random seed to data splitter (in files `Data_manager.split_functions`, and places where this code is used.)
-- write some code to extract data features using this code's API
+- write some code to extract data features using this code's API. would be good to use the existing dataloader as an interface (e.g. dataSplitter.load_data). may be good to write a new class for this ("Dataset"?)
 - add a class method to `ParameterTuning.RandomSearch` that saves a CSV or json with hyperparameters + train/test/validation metrics.